Robert Jaworski: Ginebra San Miguel (1984–1998)

-National team career
+National team

 In 1966, Jaworski was part of the amateur selection sent to represent the country in the 1966 Bangkok Asian Games.
 The following year, he represented the country in the Asian Basketball Championship (now FIBA Asia Cup) in Seoul, South Korea where the Jaworski-led Philippine team won the gold medal at the expense of the host country.
 He also competed in the 1968 Olympics, in which the Philippines finished 13th out of 16 countries.

 Due to their suspension from the BAP, Jaworski and Reynoso were excluded from the RP team to the 1972 Olympics.
 The two later on teamed up in the Philippine national team for the 1973 ABC Championship.
 Jaworski was the lead guard and team captain of that team alongside Reynoso, Fernandez, Francis Arnaiz, and William "Bogs" Adornado.
 Other players in that team included Rogelio "Tembong" Melencio, David "Dave" Regullano, Rosalio "Yoyong" Martirez, Manuel "Manny" Paner, Alberto "Abet" Guidaben, Jaime "Jimmy" Mariano and Ricardo "Joy" Cleofas.
 They regained the ABC crown (their second FIBA Asia title) and went to the 1974 FIBA World Championship.

 Jaworski, after being appointed national team coach by the BAP, later selected Fernandez in the team to represent the Philippines in the 1990 Asian Games in Beijing, China.
 Fernandez was among 12 PBA players personally chosen by Jaworski to lead the charge for the team – others included Paras, Alvin Patrimonio, Allan Caidic, Samboy Lim, Yves Dignadice, Hector Calma, Ronnie Magsanoc, Zaldy Realubit and the Big J's players with Añejo Rum – Dante Gonzalgo, Chito Loyzaga and Rey Cuenco.
 This team salvaged the silver medal against host China in the final, losing 90–76.